Ananya2003Gupta/Saksham/README.md

 This website target audiance are women who is deprived from education at a young age, who want to learn a new skill, who want to be  financially independent in thier life and who want to improve thier skills.
 To create this website we have used HTML, CSS, JavaScript and Bootstrap.

-This website contains courses to learn and improve English, Communication Skills, Ms Excel, Basic computer skills, knitting skills.
+This website contains courses to learn and improve English, Communication Skills, Ms Excel, Basic computer skills and knitting skills.

 This website was designed by a team and the team members are: